1990 Pennsylvania gubernatorial election

 The 1990 Pennsylvania gubernatorial election was held on November 6, 1990.
 Incumbent Democratic governor Robert P. Casey easily defeated Republican Barbara Hafer.
 Governor Casey defeated Hafer by a margin of 35.29%, and carried 66 out of 67 Pennsylvania counties.

-Primary elections
+This was the first election since 1974 that a Democrat carried Bucks County, the first since 1906 that a Democrat won Chester County, the first since 1829 that a Democrat won Delaware County, and the last time as of 2023 that a Democrat won York County.

-Incumbent Bob Casey was challenged by Philip J. Berg, an attorney and perennial candidate from Montgomery County.
-Endorsed Republican candidate Barbara Hafer, Auditor General and former candidate for Lt.
-Governor, won a surprisingly close race over Peg Luksik, an outspoken opponent of abortion rights.
+Casey achieved the second-largest gubernatorial landslide in the state in the 20th century (and the largest victory for a Democrat), losing only Montgomery County by just 586 votes.